All of Heatherley School of Fine Art’s policies are available on this page.

 All fees are payable in advance of commencement of respective courses.
 Fees for courses cancelled by the participant 14 days or less prior to the commencement date of the course are non-refundable.
 Courses cancelled with more than fourteen days written notice before the commencement of the course can be refunded subject to a £25 administration charge.
 Agreed refunds will be processed with 21 days of request being agreed with the School.

-The Heatherley School of Fine Art reserves the right to cancel, combine or reschedule courses, or adjust fees, or substitute lecturers as necessary.
+The Heatherley School of Fine Art reserves the right to cancel, combine, reschedule or modify courses, or adjust fees, or substitute lecturers as necessary.

 Terms of website use